JanneMattila/GymLogger/database.md

     ProgramId TEXT NOT NULL,
     ExerciseId TEXT NOT NULL,
     OrderIndex INTEGER NOT NULL,
+    Sets INTEGER NOT NULL,
-    TargetSets INTEGER NOT NULL,
+    RepsMin INTEGER NOT NULL,
-    TargetReps INTEGER NOT NULL,
+    RepsMax INTEGER NOT NULL,
     TargetWeight REAL,
     RestSeconds INTEGER,
     Notes TEXT,